AlaaElnakeeb81536/Hugging-Face/README.md

 - **For Simple Applications**: If you're building a simple application that doesn't require complex interactions.
 - **To Reduce Dependencies**: If you want to minimize the number of libraries in your project.
 - **For Basic Tasks**: If you're performing simple tasks like text generation or translation.

+  ### Memories Of langchain:

+# 1- ConversationBufferMemory
+- Stores the full conversation history.
+- Useful when keeping track of past interactions is necessary for context.

+# 2- ConversationSummaryMemory

+- Summarizes past interactions instead of storing them entirely.
+- Helps maintain context efficiently for long conversations.

+# 3- ConversationBufferWindowMemory

+- Retains only the last n interactions.
+- Ideal for chatbots needing short-term memory without excessive storage.

+# 4- ConversationKGMemory

+- Extracts key facts and stores them in a knowledge graph.
+- Best suited for structured knowledge retrieval.